jumpinjackie/mapguide-earth-data/README.md

 Set up an unmanaged data alias `NaturalEarthData` that points to `C:\MapGuideEarth`

-Once done, you can download this repo as a zip file and rename the downloaded zip file to have a `.mgp` extension.
+Once done, you can create the package file to load by doing the following:

+ 1. Git clone this repo
+ 2. Enter this clone directory and create a zip file containing the following files/directories:
+    * `Library`
+    * `MgResourcePackageManifest.xml`
+ 3. Rename the zip file so that it has a `.mgp` extension
+ 4. Load this package into MapGuide via the Site Administrator or MapGuide Maestro

 Load this package file using the MapGuide Site Administrator or MapGuide Maestro.